 Flute player Lucie Périer is renowned for her use of the silver boehm flute on Irish traditional music, jazz and world music.
 Born to a very musical family steeped in Irish traditional music, Lucie defines Irish music as her « native » language, as she was taught her first tunes by her father, fiddle and box player Christian Périer, and her first songs by her mother Jacqueline Fontanel.

-Now based in Le Jura, France, she released Apples In Winter in December 2019 with fiddle player Orwin Hébert and she is busy touring with the husband-and-wife duet « Lucie Périer & Her Big (hus)Band, and with bands Flinn (Irish music) and Kongo Yélé (Manding Music).
+Now based in Le Jura, France, she released Apples In Winter in December 2019 with fiddle player Orwin Hébert and she is busy touring with the husband-and-wife duet Lucie Périer & Her Big (hus)Band, and with bands Flinn (Irish music) and Falguièra (bal trad)

-Regarded as a skilled, sensitive and versatile musician, she is also a demanded teacher and founded in 2018 her own music school, L'École Anémochore.
+Regarded as a skilled, sensitive and versatile musician, she is also a teacher in demand and founded in 2018 her own music school, L'École Anémochore.

 "The formidable musical talents of Lucie Périer" Robert McMillen, The Irish News